ccrusius/git-credential-password-store/README.md

 # Password Store Git Helper

 This is a [git] credential helper that uses [pass] as its backend.
-It assumes that the host is present in the [pass] entry name, and that the file itself contains either a [user:], [username:], or [login:] line.
+It assumes that the host is present in the [pass] entry name (whether in the directory name or file name), and that the file itself contains either a `user:`, `username:`, or `login:` line.

 ## Installation